kalibardhe/kalibardhe.github.io/README.md

 First commit done.
 Under development for now.
 First pages "About Me" and "Contact" done.
 Will add the others later on.

+## Usage

+Just browse to https://kalibardhe.github.io/ so you can see the live page.

 ## License